aspose-total/Aspose.Total-Products/total/en/cpp/conversion/ppsx-to-xltm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPSX to XLTM via C++ or Online App" h2="PPSX  to XLTM File Conversion via C++ without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert PPSX to XLTM?</h2>

+The Portable Presentation Format (PPSX) is a file format used to store Microsoft PowerPoint presentations.
+It is a compressed version of the PowerPoint Open XML Presentation format (PPTX).
+The Excel Macro-Enabled Template (XLTM) is a file format used to store Microsoft Excel templates.
+It is a compressed version of the Excel Open XML Template format (XLTX).
+XLTM files are used to store Excel workbooks with macros and VBA code.
+Converting PPSX to XLTM allows users to store PowerPoint presentations as Excel templates with macros and VBA code.

+<h2>How Aspose.Total helps for PPSX to XLTM Conversion?</h2>

+Aspose.Total for C++ is a suite of APIs that enables developers to create, manipulate, and convert various file formats within C++ applications.
+It includes Aspose.Slides for C++ and Aspose.Cells for C++.
+Aspose.Slides for C++ is a powerful API that enables developers to create, manipulate, and convert presentations within C++ applications.
+Aspose.Cells for C++ is a powerful API that enables developers to create, manipulate, and convert spreadsheets within C++ applications.

-By using [Aspose.Total for C++](https://products.aspose.com/total/cpp/) you can convert PPSX file to XLTM within C++ applications in two simple steps.
-Firstly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can export PPSX to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert HTML to XLTM.
+By using Aspose.Total for C++, you can convert PPSX file to XLTM within C++ applications in two simple steps.
+Firstly, by using Aspose.Slides for C++, you can export PPSX to HTML.
+After that, by using Aspose.Cells for C++ Spreadsheet Programming API, you can convert HTML to XLTM.
+This allows users to store PowerPoint presentations as Excel templates with macros and VBA code.
+Aspose.Total for C++ is a comprehensive suite of APIs that enables developers to create, manipulate, and convert various file formats within C++ applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}